rochus-keller/Algol60/Readme.md

 Algol was the first language which was specified using the "Backus–Naur form" (BNF), yet another pioneering achievment.
 I took the BNF from the revised report and converted it in an LL(1) EBNF using my EbnfStudio tool (see https://github.com/rochus-keller/EbnfStudio, which I had to extend a bit to handle the unusual unicode symbols used by Algol).

-The generated parser successfully reads the examples of Marst, Katwijk-algol-60, racket-algol60 and swornimgrg-algol60.
+The generated parser successfully reads the examples of Marst, Katwijk-algol-60, racket-algol60 and swornimgrg-algol60; it also successfully parses all Marst test cases besides the ones with intentional syntax errors.
 The AlgLc application can be used to parse all algol files in a directory.

 I also implemented a syntax highlighter and a little Algol60 editor based on Qt (called AlgLjEditor, see screenshot).
 I added a LuaJIT terminal and bytecode viewer in case I will implement an Algol 60 to LuaJIT bytecode compiler (as I already did e.g. in https://github.com/rochus-keller/Oberon).
 This is work in progress.

 ![Overview](http://software.rochus-keller.ch/AlgLjEditor_screenshot_1.png)